KleinMichalGit/SQLInjectionAnalyzer/SQLInjectionAnalyzer/Analyzers/OneMethodCSProjAnalyzer/README.md

 ## A brief description of philosophy
 Compiles *.csproj files, without performing interprocedural analysis.
-Every block of code is considered as reachable.
 Uses the same rules as OneMethodSyntaxTree, therefore provides the same results.
 This ScopeOfAnalysis serves only to investigate how much time is needed for compilation of all .csproj files.
+Able to decide trivial conditional statements.
 Actually, the compilation of *.csproj files takes the most of the time of the analysis.
 Instead of analysing each *.cs file one-by-one, we use `MSBuildWorkspace` to open project `Project` using method `OpenProjectAsync`.
 We receive compilation `Compilation` using method `GetCompilationAsync`.